-Non-prescription medicines will only be administered in exception circumstances, for example, if a child has been off school due to an injury in which a practitioner has recommended pain relief.
+Non prescription medicines will only be administered in exception circumstances, for example, if a child has been off school due to an injury in which a practitioner has recommended pain relief.
 Packets of medicated sweets are unsuitable for young children to eat in schools as we are unable to monitor if these are being eaten at the correct time intervals.

-Medication will be administered in the presence of two members of staff (usually a recognised First Aider plus an additional member of staff).
+Medication will be administered in the presence of another member of staff.
+To this extent, two staff, usually a recognised First Aider plus another member of staff will administer medication.
 On school trips, the trip leader or a named member of staff will accept responsibility for the administration of medication.